620.11 Guidelines for Using Water-Borne Traffic Paint

 Support.
 As discussed above in Hazardous Waste, the water-borne paint used by MoDOT is itself not considered a hazardous material.
 However, any paint or water that is colored by paint can be an environmental concern.
 Care must be taken to assure that any spilled paint or paint wash water does not flow off the surface of any MoDOT property.

 Guidance.
 Bulk paint facilities should have a containment system for controlling paint spills and wash water.
 These systems consist of a hard surface at the bulk facility that drains to a settling tank and a separating tank.
 These tanks are used to allow the wash water to settle out the solids from the paint before discharging to the city sewer system.

 Standard.
 The settling tank and separating tanks shall be monitored and cleaned when needed.
 At a minimum, a properly licensed company should clean these tanks on an annual basis.
 Keeping these tanks properly maintained is of utmost importance to be able to discharge into a city sewer system.

 Guidance.
 Care should be taken to minimize the infiltration of rainwater into these systems to reduce the volume of material.

 Option.
-If discharging into a city sewer system becomes a problem, arrangements can be made for other disposal of wash water.
+If discharging into a city sewer system becomes a problem, arrangements can be made for other disposal of wash water, such as storage in a septic system to allow solids to settle before draining into the city sewer system or retained into a holding take to be removed later by a waste disposal contractor.
 If this happens contact the Highway Safety and Traffic Division for further assistance.